 Toffee, Marzipan, Vanilla

 Sometimes you see something that's so perfect for your life, it screams "take me home."
 That happened to me with a lamp at Target the other day, and it's going to happen to you as soon as you take a sip of this coffee.
-Sourced via our longstanding relationship with the Solis brothers in Costa Rica, these honey-processed beans are toffee nutty in the cup, with notes of vanilla and caramel and a hint of soft citrus.
-Ahhhh... welcome home.
+Sourced via our longstanding direct partnership with the Solis brothers in Tarrazú, Costa Rica, this honey-processed coffee is toffee nutty in the cup, with notes of vanilla bean and almond paste.

 Profile Light - Medium